Health Examination FAQs

-May the school medical director delegate vision, hearing, scoliosis, blood pressure and any other locally determined screening which is part of the health appraisal?
+May the school medical director delegate vision, hearing, scoliosis, blood pressure, and any other locally determined screening which is part of the health appraisal?
 Yes, the school medical director may delegate them to school nursing personnel (Education Law, Article 19, § 905, (1).)
-Such delegation should be in written policy.
+Such delegation should be in a written policy.
 The results are recorded on the student’s CHR prior to the physical examination.

 Out of State

 May a nonpublic school accept a health examination signed by a provider in another state?
-Nonpublic schools are not required to follow Article 19, therefore they decide if they will require a physical or not, and whether they will accept one for out of state.
+Nonpublic schools are not required to follow Article 19, therefore they decide if they will require a physical or not, and whether they will accept one for out-of-state.
 NYC, however, has additional laws.
 They must adhere to NYS professional practice laws on medication administration (NYS licensed prescriber only).